 I have long believed I have only this one life.
 I want to make a positive difference in this world, respecting that each person is different, with their own beliefs, views and experiences.

 At my father’s funeral I made a life-changing decision.
 Impressed by the professionalism and empathy shown by the Humanist UK Celebrant, I realised I wanted to become a Funeral Celebrant and put something back into society.
 I stopped working in the commercial sector and found a job with a charity, The Guide Dogs for the Blind Association.
 With my husband, I continue to volunteer for Guide Dogs boarding guide dogs when their owners go on holiday.

 In my life’s journey I am fortunate to have discovered that being a Funeral Celebrant is my vocation.
 I feel privileged when families ask me to help them at such a difficult time.
 Every person has a life that has made a difference.
 It is humbling to listen as a family shares their personal memories of their loved one.
 Creating a celebration of a person’s life is something I cherish dearly.

 I live on the Isle of Wight and offer my services to anyone wanting a non-religious funeral ceremony or memorial, either now or planned for the future.
 My charges will vary, depending on what service you are looking for.

 Please contact me by telephone or email if you or someone you know has any questions.
 It would be a privilege to help and guide you through a tough time in your life.
 Details can be found at the side of this page.

-Humanists UK has many years’ experience of training celebrants to conduct funeral, wedding and naming ceremonies.
-I received excellent training from Humanists UK which enabled me to build on my work and life experiences to become an accredited funeral celebrant.
-As a member of a large network of other accredited Humanists UK celebrants, we offer a reliable and professional service.
-At a local level we help each other and provide essential back-up for every ceremony.
+Humanists UK has many years’ experience of training celebrants to conduct funerals, wedding and naming ceremonies.
+Within the national network of accredited Humanists UK celebrants, we offer a reliable and professional service.
+At a local level we support our colleagues and provide essential back-up for ceremonies.